lewie9021/hacker-news-latest/README.md

 As it turns out, immutable data structures are an integral part to Redux.
 It's how the store determines if a change has been made by a reducer.

 Unfortunately, my experience with Immutable was far from a walk in the park.
-The documentation lacked examples on how to use each method, and the unfamiliar syntax that described them, made it hard to understand what I was doing wrong when I was troubleshooting.
+The documentation lacked examples on how to use each method, and the unfamiliar syntax that described them, made it hard to understand what I was doing wrong while troubleshooting.
 In the end, I found the best way was to just experiment in the console.

 Through perseverance, I was able to grasp the fundamentals of Immutable, and found it was a great combination with Redux.
-In comparison to the official examples which used Object.assign, the logic inside the reducers felt much cleaner and easier to read.
+In comparison to the official examples that use Object.assign, the logic inside the reducers felt much cleaner and easier to read.